peterszarvas94/static-serve/README.md

 # Serve current directory on port 8080
 static-serve

-# Serve a specific directory
+# Serve a specific directory (all equivalent)
 static-serve -d /path/to/website
+static-serve -dir /path/to/website
 static-serve --dir /path/to/website

-# Use a different port
+# Use a different port (all equivalent)
 static-serve -p 3000
+static-serve -port 3000
 static-serve --port 3000

 # Combine options